Task and Skill Planning: Hierarchical Robot Planning with Black-Box Skills: Real-World Experiments

 \section{Real-World Experiments}

-We validate our method using real-world robot experiments on two robot platforms: a bimanual manipulator and a quadrupedal mobile manipulator.
-We first describe the experimental setup for each platform (Sec.~\ref{subsec:experimental-setup}) and then discuss our experimental results (Sec. \ref{subsec:results}).
-We refer the reader to our supplementary video for a demonstration of our robot experiment results.
+We validate our method on two robot platforms: a KUKA iiwa bimanual setup and a Boston Dynamics Spot.
+We first describe the experimental setup for each platform (Sec.~\ref{subsec:experimental-setup}) and then discuss our results (Sec. \ref{subsec:results}).
+Videos, code, and supplementary material are available at \url{https://benned-h.github.io/tasp/}.